-- A. Confidential Record The following types of Records are considered confidential: - 1.
-"Education records" as defined by the Family Educational Rights and Privacy Act of 1974 (FERPA), as amended; - 2.
-Individual employment records, including records which concern hiring, appointment, promotion, tenure, compensation, performance, termination or other circumstances of employment; - 3.
-Records that include "protected health information" as defined by the Health Insurance Portability and Accountability Act of 1996 (HIPAA); - 4.
-Records the use of which has been restricted by contract; - 5.
-All administrative records of the College, with exceptions as specifically defined by the College's legal counsel including those records which must be open in conformance with Pennsylvania's Right-to-Know Law, as amended; and records which might expose the College to legal liability if treated as non-confidential. - B. Duplicate Record-A copy of a Record maintained by a College unit other than the Responsible Unit. - 1.
-Electronic Record - 2.
-Any Record that is created, received, maintained and/or stored on College local workstations or central servers, regardless ofthe application used to create that Record.
-Examples of Electronic Records include, but are not limited to, electronic mail, word processing documents, scanned documents, spreadsheets and databases. - 3.
-Originating Unit - 4.
-The College Unit where a Record is first created or received from a sender external to the College. - Paper Record - 6.
-Any Record maintained in a hard copy paper format, regardless of whether the Record was originally created on paper or as an Electronic Record. - 7.
-Required Retention Period - 8.
-The retention period that will be identified in a Records Retention Schedule to be developed and updated in conjunction withthe responsible unit with advice from the College's legal counsel. - 9.
-Responsible Unit - 10.
-The College Unit responsible for ensuring that a particular Record is maintained for the Required Retention Period.
+• Confidential Record - The following types of Records are considered confidential:

+- o "Education records" as defined by the Family Educational Rights and Privacy Act of 1974 (FERPA), as amended; - o Individual employment records, including records which concern hiring, appointment, promotion, tenure, compensation, performance, termination or other circumstances of employment; - o Records that include "protected health information" as defined by the Health Insurance Portability and Accountability Act of 1996 (HIPAA); - o Records the use of which has been restricted by contract; - All administrative records of the College, with exceptions as specifically defined by the College's legal counsel including those records which must be open in conformance with Pennsylvania's Right-to-Know Law, as amended; and Records which might expose the College to legal liability if treated as non-confidential.

+• Duplicate Record-A copy of a Record maintained by a College unit other than the Responsible Unit.

+- o Electronic Record - Any Record that is created, received, maintained and/or stored on College local workstations or central servers, regardless of the application used to create that Record.
+Examples of Electronic Records include, but are not limited to, electronic mail, word processing documents, scanned documents, spreadsheets and databases. - o Originating Unit - o The College Unit where a Record is first created or received from a sender external to the College. - o Paper Record - o Any Record maintained in a hard copy paper format, regardless of whether the Record was originally created on paper or as an Electronic Record. - o Required Retention Period - o The retention period that will be identified in a Records Retention Schedule to be developed and updated in conjunction with the responsible unit with advice from the College's legal counsel. - o Responsible Unit - o The College Unit responsible for ensuring that a particular Record is maintained for the Required Retention Period.